NeCTAR-RC/tutorials/_allocation-management/07-delegating-project-manager-role.md

 duration: 4
 ---

-To help ensure that your project doesn't expire, you can also share the *project-manager* role with other users in your project.
+To help you ensure that your project doesn't expire by accident, you can share the *project-manager* role with other users in your project.
 All users in the project that have the *project-manager* role will be notified of the stages of expiry by the Expiry Bot, and they have access to the `Amend/Extend allocation` button for the project via the My Requests page.

 To share/delegate the *project-manager*-role you need to take two steps: